acatone-git/HomePlus_Mod/README.md

 - Read / Use the instructions, documentation & examples in the development repo **[COMING SOON]**
 - Share your creations with the community!

+# Uninstall HomePlus

+- Download "Remove_HomePlus.sh", "Remove_P1.kl" & "Remove_P2.kl" from the release page **[COMING SOON]**
+- Copy the three files to the Internal Storage of the RP2+ **[NOT THE SD CARD]**
+- Go to Settings > Handheld Setting > Scroll down to "Advanced" & Select "Run Script as Root"
+- Select "Remove_HomePlus.sh" & tap on "Run"
+- The script will remove HomePlus & restart / restore the console back to default

 # Credits & Thanks

 https://www.goretroid.com/ (Retroid Pocket 2 Plus)